 A friend recently said that his mother had written a book and asked me how I thought she should go about publishing it.
 It made me reflect upon the fact that there really isn’t a straightforward answer to that question.
 However, I did share what I know, and perhaps this might be useful to others, so here goes.

 Before I start, my knowledge comes from my own experiences of publishing my own books and as the long-term partner of a traditional author, which gives me a little insight into both worlds from an author’s perspective.

-I should also say up front, that this isn’t a blog post that claims to make anything easy.
-Writing and getting published is not for the faint hearted.
+This isn’t a blog post that claims to make anything easy.
+Writing and getting published is not for the faint-hearted.
 It requires a lot of practice to be a good writer and a lot of effort and experience to get published.
 I think this applies to pretty much anything you want to do seriously, yet for some strange reason, people thinking writing is different from other professions in this respect.
 It really isn’t.

 Practically every person I ever meet tells me they want to write a book.
 Every third person has started one.
 My partner who is among the minority of people who actually makes a good living writing gets this all the time.
 If you’ve ever finished a book, you’ve done better than most ever achieve, so well done!
 But unfortunately, finishing a book is only just the beginning.
 If you want people to read your books and engage with them, you have to make them available and tell people about them.
 Whichever route you take, this is a lot of work.
 It’s a marathon, not a race, you need to put on that ego armour, and you need to be pretty tenacious!
 If this makes you groan and feel hard done by, then I really can’t help you any further.
 This is how it is.
 Put the manuscript back in the drawer.